SridharRG/SridharRG.github.io/themes/hugo-classic/content/post/2024-08-10-Who-is-actually-benefitted-from-foss.md

 Please happily share if you got any critique of some thoughts regarding this.

 ------
-anyways thats pretty much it byebye <3
+anyways thats pretty much a huge one. byebye <3